 During the early phase of the war, the European Union showed remarkable resolve.
 Never known for its speed, Brussels managed, in a matter of weeks, to approve the most far-reaching sanctions ever implemented.
 European governments quickly stepped up on defense, with Germany announcing a staggering 100 billion euros in additional military spending and the EU facilitating arms transfers to a third party for the first time.
 Europe also agreed to give temporary protection to millions of Ukrainian citizens, including the freedom to move and work across the EU.
 And in June, the European Council formally granted Ukraine and Moldova candidate status in the EU, as well as granting Georgia status as a prospective candidate, pending reforms.
 For much of the spring, the new dynamic seemed to bear out German Chancellor Olaf Scholz’s claim that the Russian invasion was a Zeitenwende, a turning point, and that Europeans were ready to meet the challenge.

 Since then, however, the momentum in Brussels has flagged.
 Although the EU states eventually agreed to an oil embargo on Russia, for example, it will occur with a time lag that may allow Russia to adapt.
 And despite the recent gas agreement on energy saving, a true gas embargo is nowhere in sight.
 In fact, rather than an EU gas embargo on Russia, it is Moscow that has turned off the gas in Europe.
 Six countries—Bulgaria, Denmark, Finland, Latvia, Poland, and the Netherlands—have been cut off completely from Russian supply.
 Furthermore, Gazprom, the Russian state-owned energy company, drastically reduced gas flows to the rest of Europe.
-Nordstream I, which is the largest pipeline bringing Russian gas to Europe and which is mostly owned by Gazprom, was temporarily closed in July for maintenance.
+Nord Stream 1, which is the largest pipeline bringing Russian gas to Europe and which is mostly owned by Gazprom, was temporarily closed in July for maintenance.
 It has since reopened, but gas exports are down to 20 percent of the agreed amounts, with further disruptions on the horizon.
 Rather than agreeing on new sanctions, the EU is scrambling to address gas storages in many countries and struggling to ration use.
 To diversify its supplies, it is seeking new energy partnerships with the United States, the Middle East, Africa, and the Caucasus.
 The International Monetary Fund estimates that in the event of a complete cutoff of Russian gas to Europe, the economies of some countries—including the Czech Republic, Hungary, Slovakia, and Italy—could contract by more than five percent.
 It will be a cold and costly winter.

 The mounting economic pressures are already starting to have worrying consequences in European politics.
 In countries such as Italy and France, populist and right-wing nationalist parties are using the costs of war to rally public support.
 They argue that by sanctioning Russia and embracing the green agenda, European governments and EU institutions are fueling inflation, hollowing out industry, and destroying jobs.
 It is a message that has also been amplified in the mainstream media.
 Already in France’s presidential election in April, extreme right- and left-wing parties performed strongly—an outcome that was repeated in the parliamentary election in June.
 Far more dramatic was Draghi’s fall in Italy in July, after the three parties with closest ties to the Kremlin pulled back their support for the coalition government of which they were part.

 These events may only be a foretaste of what is to come.
 Taking their cues from the Kremlin’s playbook, many populist parties have adopted rhetoric that belies their actual intentions.
-Rather than admitting that they want to throw Ukraine under the bus, populist party leaders like Italy’s Matteo Salvini say that they are for peace, compromise, and diplomacy.
+Rather than admitting that they want to throw Ukraine under the bus, populist party leaders such as Italy’s Matteo Salvini say that they are for peace, compromise, and diplomacy.
 Populists took a temporary beating with the pandemic as their no-vax narrative left Europeans largely unimpressed.
 But the Ukraine war, coupled with the energy crisis, has given them a perfect opportunity to rise again.
 Over time, this dynamic could create a new surge in nationalist populism that could imperil not just European unity but the existence of the European Union as a whole.
 Whereas a nationalist Europe is possible, a nationalist EU is a contradiction in terms.

-The second cleavage runs north-south, a divide that almost tore the eurozone apart during the sovereign debt crisis a decade ago.
-With the near-term possibility of recession, and perhaps even stagflation, the difference in the borrowing costs between northern and southern EU member States—notably between Germany and Italy—is rising.
+The second cleavage runs north–south, a divide that almost tore the eurozone apart during the sovereign debt crisis a decade ago.
+With the near-term possibility of recession, and perhaps even stagflation, the difference in the borrowing costs between northern and southern EU member states—notably between Germany and Italy—is growing.
 France, Spain, and Italy, which have less room for fiscal maneuver to face a recession, are calling for a new initiative from Brussels to top up Europe’s post-pandemic recovery fund and help cope with the economic costs of the war, including the expensive energy transition.
 This time, however, Germany, which has seen its energy prices triple and, because of its heavy reliance on Russian gas, is far more exposed to Russia’s energy blackmail than many other members, is less likely to support such a move.
-If anything, the German government seems likely to call on other EU members to help alleviate Germany’s energy crisis, rather than to provide its own financial resources to help other members’ economic woes.
+If anything, the German government seems likely to call on other EU members to help alleviate Germany’s energy crisis rather than to provide its own financial resources to help other members’ economic woes.
 No wonder Germany strongly backed the EU gas-saving agreement in July.